 - By 4:45 a.m., the district’s emergency manager recommends to the superintendent whether to open schools.

 - We announce closings through the website, social media, phone call and/or text message, and local news by 5:30 a.m.

 - Parents may pick up their child(ren) early from school. (see Regulation 2117‑R: Student Pickup During the School Day)

 - To ensure the safety of students and meet the needs of working parents, we will not close schools early.

-- We announce cancelation of evening events through the website, social media and local media.
+- We announce cancelation of evening events through the website, social media, phone call and/or text message, and local media.

 Emergency school closings may include the following:

 - Schools closed and the Education Service Center closed

 - Schools closed and the Education Service Center open

 - Schools closed and the Education Service Center open with delayed start